-I've also written a blog post about it on my website so please check that out for more information.
+I've also written a blog post about it on my website so please check

 So, made three machines.
 Two Dietzel irons, liner and shader, which will either be headed to the UK, or sold to the highest bidder here.

 Also I figured "what the Hell?
 I love dangerous chemicals", so I aged an old brass frame of more than slightly dubious origin, making what I like to call ny Dirty Old Salt finish.